-- rights to benefit under a life insurance policy issued by a FIF. - 102.
-A person has a direct income interest in a foreign company if they hold: - shares in a foreign company; - shareholder decision-making rights for a foreign company; - a right to receive or apply a foreign company's income for the relevant period; or - a right to receive or apply any of the value of a foreign company's net assets if they are distributed. - 103.
-However, the FIF rules do not apply to interests that are exempt.
-Exempt interests relevantly include shares in New Zealand companies and in certain Australian ASX listed companies and Australian unit trusts.4 To find out if an Australian company is exempt from the FIF rules, see Foreign Investment Fund Australian listed share exemption tool.
-There are also other exemptions listed in subpart EX.
-These interests are not included as attributing interests in a FIF, because they are exempt.
-However, the general rules discussed in part one of this statement would apply to those shares.
-To find out more about exempt interests see the table at page 6 of IR461-Guide to Foreign Investment Funds. - 104.
-Therefore, when a New Zealand resident individual buys shares in foreign companies (other than exempt interests), they will hold a direct income interest in a foreign company.
-This means that they hold an attributing interest in a FIF. - 105.
-An individual has FIF income in a year if the total cost of all their attributing interests in FIFs that they hold at any time during the year (that are not exempt) is more than \$50,000.
-An investor who holds attributing interests (other than exempt interests) that cost them \$50,000 or less may still choose to opt in to the FIF rules.
-The test for this threshold to apply is what the shares cost the investor to acquire, not their market value on any day. - 106.
+- exempt from the FIF rules, see Inland Revenue's FIF exemption tool at [25].
+There are also other exemptions listed in ss EX 31 to EX 43. - 113.
+Exempt interests are not included as attributing interests in a FIF.
+The ordinary tax rules discussed in part one of this statement would apply to shares that are exempt from the FIF rules.
+To find out more about exempt interests see the table at page 6 of Inland Revenue's Guide to FIFs. - 114.
+Therefore, when an investor buys shares in foreign companies (other than exempt interests), they will hold a direct income interest in a foreign company.
+This means that they hold an attributing interest in a FIF. - 115.
+An individual has FIF income in a year if the total cost of all their attributing interests in FIFs (that are not exempt) that they hold at any time during the year when added together, is more than \$50,000.
+An investor who holds attributing interests (other than exempt interests) that cost them \$50,000 or less to buy may still choose to opt in to the FIF rules. - 116.
+The test for this threshold to apply is generally the New Zealand dollar amount of what the shares cost the investor to buy, not their market value on any day. - For example, an investor buys US\$100 on 1 April, uses those funds to buy US\$100 of shares on 1 May, and on 31 March the value of the shares is US\$200.
+The investor needs to work out what the New Zealand dollar cost of those shares was on 1 May (using an applicable foreign exchange conversion rate at that time), not the New Zealand dollar cost when they bought US\$100, and not the value of the shares on 31 March. - 117.
 If an investor jointly owns attributing interests with a partner or spouse, their share of the cost of those interests is included in the calculation.
-The cost of the investors share of the joint holdings is added to the cost of any attributing interests they may separately hold. - 107.
-An investor will not have FIF income if they are a non-resident or a transitional resident.
+The cost of the investor's share of the joint holdings is added to the cost of any attributing interests they may separately hold. - 118.
+An investor who is in the FIF rules will need to include FIF income in their IR 3 individual income tax return and file an IR 1261 overseas income summary to declare their overseas income sources and claim any available foreign tax credits.
+For information on claiming foreign tax credits, see IS 21/09. - 119.
+In some situations, investors need to file a FIF disclosure.
+However, generally, individuals who hold less than 10% of the interests in a foreign company that is incorporated in a country that has a double tax agreement with New Zealand (for example, the United States) and who use the FDR or CV methods (discussed below) are exempt from needing to file a FIF disclosure.
+15 This would apply to the majority of investors who use online investment platforms.

-4 An exempt share in an ASX listed Australian company is one that is not stapled to another share, the company is Australian resident and is not also resident in another country, is included on the official list of ASX Limited and maintains a franking account.
-An exempt Australian unit trust is also Australian resident and not also resident in another country, has a RWT proxy and the trust meets a certain amount of share turnover and distributions.
+Limited, and maintains a franking account.
+An Australian unit trust is exempt if it is an Australian resident and not also resident in another country, has a RWT proxy and the trust meets a certain amount of share turnover and distributions.
 Where these requirements are not met, the relevant company or unit trust will be a FIF.
 See ss EX 31 and EX 32 for more information.